sandeepforgit/Foundational-Web/DOM/readme.md

-## This Folder contains my work during my learning of DOM manipulation
+## This Folder contains all of my work during my learning of DOM manipulation